romaonthego/RETableViewManager/README.md

 ### Item to Cell Mapping Example

 It's super easy to create custom mappings, the concept is similiar to `UICollectionView`.
-For example, this how all `NSString` objects are being mapped with `RETableViewCell`:
+For example, this how all `NSString` objects are being mapped to `RETableViewCell`:

 ``` objective-c
 _tableViewManager[@"NSString"] = @"RETableViewCell";